IH-honnette/image-processing-python/README.md

-# Image processing python
+# Image processing in python
-Image processing in python using different tools like opencv.
+Image processing in python using different tools like opencv ,imutils.